PATH

 You can also do this at the command line with SETX

-Changing a variable in the Control Panel will not affect any CMD prompt that is already open.
+Changing a variable in the Control Panel will not affect any CMD prompt that

 Only new CMD prompts will get the new setting.